Reinforcement Learning for Control of Evolutionary and Ecological Processes: RESULTS

 To capture the decay process post-impulse, we use a diagonal matrix of decay rates $\Xi$ modifying $\mathbf{\Delta} \mathbf{U}\mathbf{V}$ into $\mathbf{\Delta}\tilde{\mathbf{U}}e^{-\Xi t}\mathbf{V}$, and have

-One can model a shift from one baseline ecology to another simply by having the midpoint between the two baselines be analogous to one impulse "decaying" backwards in time "towards" an original $\mathbf{G}_0$, and a second impulse as meeting in the middle with respect to some new baseline $\mathbf{G}_0'$.
+One can model a shift from one baseline ecology to another simply by having the midpoint between the two baselines be analogous to one impulse decaying backwards in time towards an original $\mathbf{G}_0$, and a second impulse as meeting in the middle with respect to some new baseline $\mathbf{G}_0'$.

-If we proceed through the matrix multiplications as discussed in \cref{appendix_a_model_derivation}, we derive the completed model of the evolutionary dynamics with the estimation procedures taken into account.
+If we proceed through the matrix multiplications as discussed in Supplemental Information Section 1, we derive the completed model of the evolutionary dynamics with the estimation procedures taken into account.
 Note that $\mathbf{Z}$ is equivalent to $\mathbf{B}^{-1}\tilde{\mathbf{Z}}$, to streamline notation.
-Entries of $\mathbf{Z}$ serve to map external inputs into the particules they become within the system, in this paper according to the functional form of $\vec{u}$ as decays from a given input point.
-In terms of pharmaceuticals, the term including $\mathbf{U}$ can be thought of as the effects of active drug molecules, and $\mathbf{Z}\vec{u}$ as combining the rates of excretion and the rates of metabolism into pharmacologically inactive compounds.
+Entries of $\mathbf{Z}$ serve to map external inputs into the multicules they become within the system, in this study according to the functional form of $u$ as decays from a given input point.
+In terms of pharmaceuticals, the term including $\mathbf{U}$ can be thought of as the effects of active drug molecules, and $\mathbf{Z}u$ as combining the rates of excretion and the rates of metabolism into pharmacologically inactive compounds.
+As discussed at the beginning of the Results section, this complex system of equations enables a Bayesian prior hypothesis over the space of possible models and for the purposes of learning can readily reduce to a simpler model, which -- given sufficient experimental data -- can be re-expanded used as a mechanistic Bayesian posterior distribution over the space of possible models.
+This simpler model will be summarized using $\mathbf{A}$ to denote the largest matrix resulting from performing all the matrix multiplications in \cref{dynamical_system_model}.